 A medical malpractice lawsuit seeks economic damages for past, current, and future costs and losses.
 For example, patients who are left disabled may need medical care and/or personal assistance for the rest of their lives and may not be able to work for a living.
-In such cases, a life care planning consultant can help us project those future costs, and a financial consultant can ensure we fully account for income losses after an instance of medical negligence.
+In such cases, a life care planning consultant can help our legal firm project those future costs, and a financial consultant can ensure we fully account for income losses after an instance of medical negligence.

 - Physical impairment